rpdecks/biblechallenges/README.md

  - `FACEBOOK_SECRET`

 They will hold the id and secret keys for each omniauth app.
 You can obtain these keys by setting up the app at `facebook.com/developer`
+Note: on facebook.com, go to `Settings` and then `Add Platform` for website.

 #### Google
 You will need two environment variables:
  - `GOOGLE_CLIENT_ID`
  - `GOOGLE_CLIENT_SECRET`

 You can obtain from registering app at to `console.developers.google.com`
+Note: Under `APIs` remember to enable (Contacts API) and (Google+ API).
+Under `Credentials`, click `Create new client id`.

 ##Tests